protolayer/rpcauth-proto/README.md

 # rpcauth

-This repository defines Protobuf options that allow you to declare authentication, authorization, and rate limiting policies directly in your Protobuf service or method definitions.
+This repository defines Protobuf options that allow you to declare authentication and rate limiting policies directly in your Protobuf service or method definitions.

 Security requirements live **alongside your API**, making them clear and maintainable.